raspberrychris/paddleboardmaster/content/post/highpi-inflatable-stand-up-paddleboard.md

 ![California-design](/uploads/9c08cc0c-6c9e-448b-8b74-b38825c9ea8d.jpeg "California-design")

-All Highpi paddle boards have passed SGS, CE and ISO quality certification.
+All [**Highpi paddleboards**](/categories/highpi/) have passed SGS, CE and ISO quality certification.
 Highpi offer a 1-year manufacturer's warranty on the paddle boards at no additional cost.

 ## How does the Highpi compare to other paddleboards?